Select Page

 What in the hell do jeans have to do with crazy kids building robots?
 I love it.

-I’ve become so won-over by this artist and these ads that I feel like I’ve completely lost that original idea for a rant on 90s design.
+I’ve become so won over by this artist and these ads that I feel like I’ve completely lost that original idea for a rant on 90s design.
 In mid-draft I’ve gone from complaining to loving 90s extreme ad design.
 Not only that, but after stumbling upon a couple more ads from 1991 (which I believe have to be the work of the same artist or production studio), I almost want to create a whole section of Branded dedicated to examples of awesome extreme 90s advertising.
 I think I’ve managed to regain enough of my composure to brush off that idea, but I will share the other ads that I found.

 The next example is an ad for Mead “No!
 Rules” branded Trapper Keepers from 1991…

-Pitting kids, sports, and really pissed off and violent animals against eash other is crazy.
-I totally missed out on these binders back in the day as I think at this point I was just entering high school and I’d adopted a no-bookbag, no-organized folders mentality only carrying around the bare essentials to classes.
+Pitting kids, sports, and really pissed off and violent animals against each other is crazy.
+I totally missed out on these binders back in the day as I think at this point, I was just entering high school and I’d adopted a no-bookbag, no-organized folders mentality only carrying around the bare essentials to classes.
 I kind of wish I was still into Trapper Keepers at that time though, because I’m sure I would have had some of these.

 The last example of this unknown artist’s work I found is from a 1991 Donruss baseball cards ad…